-“Change the laws, change policies, change constitutions when necessary, [and] change attitudes.
-Women themselves [are] on the frontlines, demanding change and setting the examples promoting leadership.”
+“Change the laws, change policies, change constitutions when necessary, change attitudes.
+Women themselves on the frontlines, demanding change and setting the examples promoting leadership.”

 According to Madam Sirleaf, now is the time for transformational change, particularly in light of the UK recently reducing its overseas aid budget and leaving many less-wealthy countries—including some in Africa—without support.
-Madam Sirleaf noted that other wealthy countries may follow the UK’s lead, making it crucial to strengthen African economies: “As we respond to the pandemic, we must make sure that there are national budgetary allocations so we don’t [have to rely on foreign aid].”
+Madam Sirleaf noted that other wealthy countries may follow the UK’s lead, making it crucial to strengthen African economies: “As we respond to the pandemic, we must make sure that there are national budgetary allocations so we don’t .”